If you want to get things done, you need willpower. Learn three strategies to enhance your willpower.

 The above example of planning and resisting the temptation to eat pizza for lunch applies here too.
 By planing and eating a healthy lunch, it builds the strength of your willpower.
 The resistance is the temptation to eat pizza for lunch.

 The resistance may show up after work.
 After a long day, you are tired.
 It’s hard to go to the gym when you are tired.
-So, this may require a withdrawal from our willpower reserve.
+So, this may require you to make a withdrawal from your willpower reserve.
 This is a challenge that will come up again each day.

 It’s important to set short-term or incremental goals that are realistic and within reach.
 Much like muscles, if you set the goal too high you won’t be able to meet the challenge.
-If the goal or challenge is too large, and you fail to meet them, instead of building muscle and getting stronger, lofty goals can become a source of discouragement.
+If the goal or challenge is too large, and you will have greater difficulty meeting them.
+So, instead of building muscle and getting stronger, lofty goals can become a source of discouragement.
 Thus, degrading your willpower.
 That doesn’t mean you should not have big dreams, it just means you need to break them down into small goals.
 This brings us to the next observation.

 3. Attitude Affects Willpower